 Like Montana, Nebraska has quite a few towns bearing strange names.
 These include Nenzel, Ong, Ord, Ayr, and Burr.
 But when it comes to difficult pronunciations, none can beat Cairo, Nebraska, which is pronounced CAY-row (not like the Egyptian city, which is pronounced KYE-row).
-Now, if you’d like a little inspiration, read about how this little Nebraska town raised a lot of money just to save one of its own.

 Before we even get into how to pronounce “Winnemucca, Nevada,” we need to talk about how to pronounce “Nevada.”
 It’s Neh-VAD-uh.
 Pronouncing it Na-VAH-duh will raise the hackles of the locals.
 As for Winnemucca, it’s pronounced Win-eh-MUCK-uh.
 All together now: Win-eh-MUCK-uh, Neh-VAD-uh.

 Here’s another town that shares a name with a foreign city, which only makes it harder to pronounce.
 Don’t even think about saying, “Mih-LAHN,” like the city in Italy.
 The Milan in New Hampshire is pronounced MY-linn.
 Fun fact: When referring to something of low quality in New Hampshire, the correct term is “janky.”
 Here are more regional slang terms from different states.